rockerest/capstone/readme.md

 This application aims to streamline the ordering process for restaurants.

 A current demo can usually be found at [StuartFeldt's Capstone Demo](http://doctorradical.com/capstone).
-Some unstable or uncommitted changes may exists there.
+Some unstable or uncommitted changes may exist there.

 For a completely stable demo, you can visit the [original home of the project](http://capstone.thomasrandolph.info).
 This location rarely get updated, so it is likely to be many versions out of date.